You are listening to the Sean Hannity Radio Show Podcast.

 I'm glad those books never came out.

-And I particularly enjoyed this one as I started it this weekend.
+On a serious note, they've done very well, and I particularly enjoyed this one as I started it this weekend.

-The importance of killing England is this.
+The importance of Killing England is this.

 This is madness.